christian-schlichtherle/grafana-mcp/README.md

 # Grafana MCP

-This repository provides an MCP (Model Context Protocol) server for CRUD operations on Grafana dashboards which are protected with labels.
+This repository provides an MCP (Model Context Protocol) server for comprehensive discovery, editing and feedback operations for Grafana dashboards.
+Its [security model](#security-model) is based on labels and folders.

 ## Quick Start